uqfoundation/mystic/README.md

 3rd party solver into the ``mystic`` framework.

-Optimization algorithms in ``mystic`` can accept parameter constraints, either in the form of penaties (which "penalize" regions of solution space that violate the constraints), or as constraints (which "constrain" the solver to only search in regions of solution space where the constraints are respected), or both. ``mystic`` provides a large selection of constraints, including probabistic and dimensionally reducing constraints.
+Optimization algorithms in ``mystic`` can accept parameter constraints, as "soft constraints" (i.e. ``penalties``, which "penalize" regions of solution space that violate the constraints), or as "hard constraints" (i.e. ``constraints``, which constrain the solver to only search in regions of space where the constraints are respected), or both. ``mystic`` provides a large selection of constraints, including probabistic and dimensionally reducing constraints.
 By providing a robust interface designed to enable the user to easily configure and control solvers, ``mystic`` greatly reduces the barrier to solving hard optimization problems.
+``mystic`` can convert systems of equalities and inequalities to constraints with methods in ``mystic.symbolic``, and includes statistical constraints in ``mystic.constraints`` and other modules.

+Sampling, interpolation, and statistics in ``mystic`` are all designed to seamlessly couple with constrained optimization to facilitate scientific machine learning, uncertainty quantification, adaptive sampling, nonlinear interpolation, and artificial intelligence.
+With ``mystic.constraints.vectorize``, constraints can be converted to kernel transforms for use in machine learning.
+Similarly, ``mystic`` provides tools for accurately producing emulators on an irregular grid using ``mystic.math.interpolate``, which includes methods for solving for gradients and Hessians. ``mystic.samplers`` use optimizers to drive adaptive sampling toward the first and second order critical points of the response surface, yielding highly-informative training data sets.
+``mystic.math.discrete`` can be used to describe constrained discrete probability measures, which then can be used in constrained statistical optimization and learning.

 ``mystic`` is in active development, so any user feedback, bug reports, comments, or suggestions are highly appreciated.
 A list of issues is located at https://github.com/uqfoundation/mystic/issues, with a legacy list maintained at https://uqfoundation.github.io/project/mystic/query.